nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-    1. Open the hallpointer.json file located in the data directory (this file is created after the app is first launched).
+    1. Open the hallpointer.json file located in the data directory (this file is created after the application is first launched).
 Modify it by deleting the name of the first entry.

         **Expected:** Upon restarting, all data should be cleared, and an empty Hall Pointer should be displayed.

 2. Confirming data persistence

     1. Add or modify member/session data.
-    2. Exit the app and re-launch it.<br>
+    2. Exit the application and re-launch it.<br>
        **Expected:** All previous data should be saved and displayed upon restart.

 ### Other Features